 As Neil Patel, a man who built his fame and fortune on SEO optimization, says, “Keyword research is the blueprint for your online marketing efforts, driving every decision you make.”
 And he’s right!
 Without keyword research, your content doesn’t stand a chance of getting more page views, acquiring new leads, or making all that time and money you spent creating website content worth it in the end.
 As long as people use the internet to look things up, keyword research will remain relevant.

 Before you get started, you have to come up with a plan.
 In terms of keyword search, your plan is your SEO strategy, which defines which keywords you’re targeting and your goals for the website as a whole.
 Kickstart your strategy and your search by answering these questions:

 You should have a lot of keyword ideas after answering those questions.
-But not all keywords are created equally, which means you’ll have to narrow this big list down.
+However, not all keywords are created equally, so your strategy will change heavily based on your target audience, and whether you operate internationally or not, which means you’ll have to narrow this big list down.

 Now you have some solid ideas about which big picture keywords you can cover.
 This means it’s time to strategically choose the ones with the best ROI for your goals.
 Here’s an easy three-step keyword selection process you can use:

 Get the right keyword research tools.

 Do note that a solid SEO keyword tool will hit many of the above requirements; for example, both Ahrefs and SemRush can act as a keyword planner, SEO optimizer, and competitive keyword tool.
 They can also do rank tracking for you (e.g. website analytics data.)
 With these tools, you should be able to develop a list of keyword ideas to continue researching.